thfai2000/taichi-orm/README.md

 !!!!!!!!
 Don't Use it !!!!!!!!
-It is still understand development.
+It is still under heavy development.
 Please feel free to express your ideas.

 # Introduction